 An alternative method of installing a Pate C27 tank that does not involve as much alteration of the boat was suggested in a follow-up posting.
 This may work on your Montauk depending on the exact arrangement of the components like the Reversible Pilot Seat, the hawsepipe and the tank mats. [jimh-August, 2002]

-The mother of all Montauk gas tank threads is in the Repair/Mods Forum.
+A comprehensive thread on Montauk fuel tanks is in the Repair/Mods Forum.
 It contains a great deal of information on this subject and should be consulted by anyone interested in on-deck tanks.

 Coast Guard regulations define "portable" fuel tanks as less than 7 gallons capacity.
 [This is in dispute.
 The actual regulations do not appear to cite any particular capacity, but rely on the ability of the persons onboard to be able to move the tank as a verification that the tank is not a "permanent installation."
 The Coast Guard Auxiliary vessel safety inspection form appears to define a portable tank as less than 7-gallons--jimh] Any "permanent installation" fuel tank must have a vent which is plumbed overboard.
 In theory, any tank on board your boat without an overboard vent which you could not demonstrate could be lifted and removed would fail a Courtesy Safety Inspection (done by the Coast Guard Auxiliary).
 Most boat and engine manufacturers don't sell their boats with the larger portable tanks, thus avoiding the issue.
 The tank manufacturers (Tempo, Moeller, and others), are selling a tank-only and are not responsible for how you use it, and they sidestep the issue in that fashion.

 The most common tank in a Montauk was a 12-gallon tank with mechanical gauge with rough dimensions of 12 x 14 x 18.5 inches.

 Stainless steel tanks are the most likely to develop leaks.